HotDogHelen/PIC16B-Project/README.md

 -pic16b_project file uses API-based scraping to access public data from NBA website
     - had our data concatenated across seasons (2018-2024) and saved it as a csv file

+Project update presentation 2
+11/19/24: We added a prediction-based Fantasy dataframe, and input 2 ML models, but still in talks of different models to use and more methods to put in, such as scraping more data.

 X .
 O

 O X X